AI-Pedia-Tools/ai-pedia-website/README.md

 # IA Tools

-This repository contain a front-end build with HTML, TailwindCSS and JavaScript.
+This repository contain a front-end build with HTML, [TailwindCSS 3.3.2](https://cdn.tailwindcss.com/3.3.2) and JavaScript.
 The purpose of this project is to create a tool that can help to find AI tools for many different purposes.

 ## Project Structure